elvisThai/leetcode-solutions/README.md

-# leetcode-solutions

 ## About
 This repository contains my solutions to various LeetCode problems, written in Python.
-The problems are categorized by topic for easy navigation.
+The problems are organized by topic for easy navigation.
 Each solution includes comments explaining the approach, logic, and time/space complexity analysis.

+The purpose of this repository is to **track my learning** and maintain an organized space I can access at anytime when needed to refresh my memory.
+I plan to continue adding solutions over time as I solve new problems and revisit previous ones I've explored. :D

 ## Repository Structure
 The solutions are organized into the following categories: